Kiyozumi Kiriyama

-Early life
+Early life and apprenticeship

 Kiriyama was born on October 17, 1947, in Shimoichi, Nara.
 He learned how to play shogi when he was about five years old, and as a young boy played some instructional games against Kōzō Masuda during Masuda's frequent visits to the Nara area.
-In 1957, at the age of nine, Kiriyama moved to Tokyo to study shogi under Masuda as an uchi-deshi (a "live-in apprentice"), but became homesick and returned home after only a few months.
+In 1957, at the age of nine, Kiriyama moved to Tokyo to study shogi under Masuda as an uchi-deshi (a "live-in apprentice") but became homesick and returned home after only a few months.

 Kiriyama never lost his passion for shogi, however, and the following year he entered the Kansai branch of the Japan Shogi Association's apprentice school at the rank of 7-kyū under the guidance of shogi professional Toshiji Masuda.
-He was promoted to the rank of 1-dan in 1963,and obtained full professional status and the rank of 4-dan in April 1966.
+He was promoted to the rank of 1-dan in 1963 and obtained full professional status and the rank of 4-dan in April 1966.

 Shogi professional

 Promotion history

 Kiriyama's promotion history is as follows: